hayasalman/Supermarkets-Sales-Predictions-Regression/README.md

   4. No Heteroscedasticity.
   5. Linearity of variables.
   6. Normality of error terms.
-     - Residuals should be normally distributed, otherwise, confidence intervals may become too wide or narrow.
+     - Error terms/residuals should be normally distributed, otherwise, confidence intervals may become too wide or narrow.
 Once the confidence interval becomes unstable, it leads to difficulty in estimating coefficients based on the minimization of least squares.

-## Performance Evaluation
+## Performance Evaluation & Draw Conclusions

-In terms of determining which of the models have the best performance results which will be our consideration as the final solution, and since evaluate a performance for the regression problem, we will use the following metrics that embedded with sklearn or we will use our user-defined function to compute the results:
+In terms of determining which of the models have the best performance results which will be our consideration as the final solution.
+Since we evaluate the performance for the regression problem we will use the following metrics that embedded with sklearn or we can use user-defined function to compute the results:
 1. **RMSE** (Root Mean Squared Error): the value must be as small as possible.
 2. **MSE** (Mean Squared Error) : the value must be as small as possible.
 3. **MAPE** (Mean Absolute Percentage Error) : the value must be as small as possible.